 - Get back on your tractor and do the same procedure as before, but this time with the transmission engaged.

-- Make sure you have enough area to move the tractor forward and backward about 10 feet in front of you and behind you.
+- Make sure you have enough area to move the tractor forward and backward 10 feet in front of you and behind you.

 Non-Transmission Related Items that Can Keep Your Husqvarna Mower from Moving

-If you don’t find the fault of your moving problem due to a transmission problem, you can check these items that can prevent fuel and air required to run your engine.
+If you don’t find the fault of your moving problem due to a transmission problem, you can check these items that can prevent the fuel and air required to run your engine.
 Definitely check out these items if your engine starts to sputter or shuts off so you are no longer able to drive.